Shauanaa/ME462/README.md

 ## ⚠️ Cautions

 When using this system, please be aware of the following:
+- 🛑PLEASE UNPLUG ALL OF THE CABLES WHILE OPENING THE ELECTRONIC DEVICES OF THE AIRHOCKEY TABLE🛑

 - The IP address of the Raspberry Pi changes when connecting to different networks.
 Always ensure you have the correct IP address before attempting to connect to the Raspberry Pi.
 - Do not forget to change the shebang of the ros2 codes